jvalue/jayvee/rfc/0008-builtin-blocktypes/README.md

 ## Possible Future Changes/Enhancements

-- Usage of valuetypes for typing properties
+- Usage of custom valuetypes for typing properties
-  - Constraints can then be used to validate property values
+  - Constraints could then be used to validate property values
-  - Properties can be considered inputs of a block, so property values can be provided dynamically by pipes
+  - Properties could be considered inputs of a block, so property values can be provided dynamically by pipes
-- Include validation semantics beyond valuetypes
+- Include semantics for validating property values beyond valuetypes
 - Introduce a standard for documenting blocktypes in the code
 - Possibility to declare multiple named inputs and outputs for blocktypes
 - Can serve as a foundation for composite blocktypes, e.g.: